2023 Kids & Teens Summer Workshops – Registration is now open!

 Health & Safety Fee:

-The Health and Safety Fee is $75 per week for Junior Artists and Teen programs and $30 per week for Children’s day-only programs.
-Idyllwild Arts has a professional Health Care center on site and trained staff are available 24 hours per day.
+The Health and Safety Fee is $100 per week for Junior Artists and Teen programs and $30 per week for Children’s day-only programs.
+Idyllwild Arts has a professional Health Care Center and Emergency Services Personnel on site, available 24 hours per day.

 Lab Fees: